metalsoft-io/metalcloud-sdk-go/docs/FirmwareBinaryPaginatedList.md

 ### NewFirmwareBinaryPaginatedList

-`func NewFirmwareBinaryPaginatedList(data []FirmwareBinaryDto, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *FirmwareBinaryPaginatedList`
+`func NewFirmwareBinaryPaginatedList(data []FirmwareBinary, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *FirmwareBinaryPaginatedList`

 NewFirmwareBinaryPaginatedList instantiates a new FirmwareBinaryPaginatedList object This constructor will assign default values to properties that have it defined,